NickMcConnell/AngbandPlus/DaJAngbandReadme132.txt

 	Monster Stuff:
   SMART monsters only have a ~50% chance of choosing a spell as if AI_SMART was on (used to be always).
-  NONCOMBAT spells normally are spells a monster can cast while not yet aware of the PC, but monsters are also limited to NONCOMBAT spells whenever the PC is outside of its racial spell range (but within MAX_RANGE), or when the PC is out of its LOS.
-TRAPS is now also a NONCOMBAT spell with an alternate effect of setting one trap in its own space (often without the PC noticing).
+  Noncombat spells normally are spells a monster can cast while not yet aware of the PC, but monsters are also limited to noncombat spells whenever the PC is outside of its racial spell range (but within MAX_RANGE which is 20 spaces), or when the PC is out of its LOS.
+TRAPS is now also a noncombat spell with an alternate effect of setting one trap in its own space (often without the PC noticing).
   Effect of DARKNESS monster spell altered to be more effective (still no damage unless the PC somehow becomes vulnerable to weak darkness -which possibly may happen later as an item drawback or something).
 Also has an alternate effect when cast as a NON_COMBAT spell (darkens the room or area around the monster instead of the PC).
   Monster size implemented, one effect being that monsters size 6 or bigger (hydras and most giants are size 6) effectively have no stealth when they are in your line of sight (their stealth value only affects how often you hear them and how easily they are detected by magic).
   Monster resistance levels: monsters can now be a little resistant, a lot resistant, immune, or especially vulnerable to most elements.
 Some monsters (skeletons, creeping coins, etc) have resistance to missile weapon damage (but nothing is completely immune to missile weapon damage).